kimlukasmyrvold/diskBenchmark/README.md

 ## How to use
 Run the program by using `dotnet run`, you will then be prompted a few options to chose between.
-The type the number of the option into your console and hit `enter`.
+Then type the number of the option into your console and hit `enter`.

 Example: